-The balance sheets and statements of operations and comprehensive loss, stockholders' equity, and cash flows, are consolidated for the years ended December 31, 2019 and 2018.
+The balance sheets and statements of operations and comprehensive loss, stockholders' equity, and cash flows, are consolidated for the years ended December 31, 2020, 2019 and 2018.
 These consolidated financial statements reflect the operations of the Company and its wholly-owned subsidiaries.
-The Company's wholly-owned subsidiary, Celldex Australia PTY LTD was liquidated in the third quarter of 2019.
 All intercompany balances and transactions have been eliminated in consolidation.
 The Company operates in one segment, which is the business of development, manufacturing and commercialization of novel therapeutics for human health care.